mastodon/documentation/Running-Mastodon/Production-guide.md

 #### Explanation of the dependencies

-- imagemagick - Mastodon uses imagemagick for image related operations
+- imagemagick – Mastodon uses imagemagick for image related operations
-- ffmpeg - Mastodon uses ffmpeg for conversion of GIFs to MP4s
+- ffmpeg – Mastodon uses ffmpeg for conversion of GIFs to MP4s
-- libprotobuf-dev and protobuf-compiler - Mastodon uses these for language detection
+- libprotobuf-dev and protobuf-compiler – Mastodon uses these for language detection
-- nginx - nginx is our frontend web server
+- nginx – nginx is our frontend web server
-- redis-* - Mastodon uses redis for its in-memory data structure store
+- redis-* – Mastodon uses redis for its in-memory data structure store
-- postgresql-* - Mastodon uses PostgreSQL as its SQL database
+- postgresql-* – Mastodon uses PostgreSQL as its SQL database
-- nodejs - Node is used for Mastodon's streaming API
+- nodejs – Node is used for Mastodon’s streaming API
-- yarn - Yarn is a Node.js package manager
+- yarn – Yarn is a Node.js package manager
-- Other -dev packages, g++ - these are needed for the compilation of Ruby using ruby-build.
+- Other -dev packages, g++ – these are needed for the compilation of Ruby using ruby-build.

 ```sh
 apt -y install imagemagick ffmpeg libpq-dev libxml2-dev libxslt1-dev file git-core g++ libprotobuf-dev protobuf-compiler pkg-config nodejs gcc autoconf bison build-essential libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm3 libgdbm-dev nginx redis-server redis-tools postgresql postgresql-contrib letsencrypt yarn libidn11-dev libicu-dev